thogiti/thogiti.github.io/_posts/2025-10-08-monadbft-equivocations-slashing-mechanism-1.md

 ## Closing

 MonadBFT already narrows the strategy surface with extend-or-explain and fast public signals.
 The missing layer is accountability that matches the consensus core: universal, cheap detection; evidence that rides the same pipeline as blocks; and penalties sized against worst-case windows, not medians.
 When we do all of that, and the inequality in § 1 holds where it matters, the tails, so “one round” speculative finality becomes a sound default.

+In the Part 2 of the blog, I will explore the formal mechanism design analysis of this proposal and derive some necessary theorems and properties to study performance, liveness safety, robustness, and security.

 ---